KeremVona/charge/README.md

 ## Overview

 The Hearts of Iron 4 Multiplayer Game Finder is a web-based platform that allows players to list, find, and join Hearts of Iron 4 (HOI4) multiplayer games.
-Hosts can create game listings, and players can join active or scheduled matches, making it easier to organize and participate in multiplayer sessions.
+Hosts can make game listings, and players can join active or scheduled lobbies, making it easier to organize and participate in multiplayer sessions.

 ## Features